 Job opportunities for graduates include working at community services boards, psychiatric hospitals, substance abuse facilities, women’s resource centers/domestic violence shelters, correctional facilities, university counseling settings, crisis stabilization facilities, and other settings.

 Coursework in the clinical-counseling specialization may or may not meet individual state requirements for the coursework required for licensure at the master’s level.
 It is recommended that students check with the state in which they will reside for specific licensure requirements.

 Industrial/Organizational Psychology Specialization

 Students in this specialty may elect either the Master of Arts (thesis option) or Master of Science (non-thesis option).
 All students must pass a comprehensive oral exam in the I/O specialty area.
-The student working toward the M.A. will also be required to complete a thesis, which offers six semester hours of credit (PSYC 699 ) and complete an additional oral examination on that thesis.
+In addition, the student working toward the M.A. will also be required to complete a thesis, which offers six semester hours of credit (PSYC 699 ) and complete an additional oral examination on that thesis.
 (See “Final Comprehensive Examination .)
-Therefore, the M.A. graduate would need to complete a total of 37 semester hours.
+The M.A. graduate must also complete a total of 37 semester hours.

 The academic and training requirements for the School Psychology Training Program are founded on both a philosophical and practical understanding of the role and function which the psychologist expects (and is expected) to occupy within the educational setting.
 The School Psychology Training Program at Radford University trains candidates to use an ecological orientation for comprehensive service delivery to children, schools, and families.
 This orientation emphasizes that each child is unique and must be understood in the context of a series of overlapping and integrated spheres of influence, including school, family, peers, neighborhood, and community.